Important Riverbank Etiquette

 Don't Grumble If You've Broken The Salmon Beat Rules

 If you've purchased a salmon fishing permit without reading the beat rules and turn up expecting to run the show yourself that day then don't moan, complain or grumble when you're told otherwise!.
 All Head Ghillies are assuming you've read the beat fishing conditions and expect these beat operating rules to be complied with 100% at all times for your own personal safety and the enjoyment of all visiting salmon anglers.
 Letting anglers away with bad etiquette on a riverbank hurts the fishery as it will not go unnoticed by other paying guests who are fishing in compliance.
 It can also can put a life in danger which is completely unacceptable for obvious reasons.

 Unfair Salmon Beat Fishery Feedback

-The Scottish salmon fishing game has allowed agents to apply a one way 'web visible' style of feedback form which permits a fishing guest to 'sink the boot' at a beat or its Head Ghillie without allowing the fishery the opportunity to formally reply or grade the etiquette of the fishing guests, their skill levels or state of salmon fishing preparedness.
-This often 'unfair' style of guest feedback will be hurting salmon beats as some Head Ghillies will 'naturally' shy away from dealing with fishing beat rule breaches (to reduce the chances of negative feedback going to their estate office) therefore diminishing the fishing experience of the majority of other fishing guests.
-Personally I think the Scottish Football Association's protocol of one yellow card as a warning or a straight red with the referees ability to formally report the incident would work well for Scottish salmon beat fishing rules & client safety breaches!
+The Scottish salmon fishing game has 'naively' allowed the main agent to apply a 'one way' web visible style of feedback form which permits a fishing guest to 'sink the boot' at a beat or its Head Ghillie without allowing the fishery the opportunity to formally reply or grade the etiquette of the fishing guests, their skill levels or state of salmon fishing preparedness.
+This often 'unfair' style of guest feedback is hurting salmon beats as many Head Ghillies will 'naturally' shy away from dealing with fishing beat rule breaches (to reduce the chances of negative feedback going to their estate office) therefore diminishing the fishing experience of the majority of other fishing guests.
+Personally I think the Scottish Football Association's protocol of one yellow card as a warning or a straight red would work well for Scottish salmon beat fishing rules & client safety breaches!

 D-U-N-S No: 22-265-4509